Table of Contents

 - Consider the impact of manufacturing variations.

-- To ensure product function even after some wear and tear.
+- To ensure product function even after wear and tear up to acceptable limits.

 Factors affecting the value of Safety Factor

-Here is the list of factors that have an impact on the value of the factor-of-safety.
+Following factors have an impact on the value of the factor-of-safety.

 - Criticality of the Component / part.